3 Careers in Architecture That Don’t Require a Degree

 However, larger projects like malls or apartment buildings require the services of a licensed architect.

-☑️ Salary: Job Bank data shows that architectural technicians and technologists in Quebec make a median salary of around $69,000.
+Job Bank data shows that architectural technicians and technologists in Canada make a median salary of around $62,000.

-However, you don’t need to join the OTPQ in order to work as an architectural technologist.
-This is different from architects, who are strictly regulated and must be members of their professional association (the Ordre des architectes du Québec.)
+However, you can work as an architectural technologist as long as you don't use one of the reserved titles.
+This is different from architects, who are strictly regulated and must be members of their professional association.

 ARCHITECTURE CAREER #3: APPRAISER